AndyHoang/nye_cache_py/README.md

 - [x] Interface similar with TTLCache
 - [X] Reuse cache if one expected exception happened when calling the main function
 - [ ] Install with pip using test pypi repo
+- [ ] Run CI/CD action in github
-- [ ] Support expect multi exception
+- [ ] Support expect multi exception at same time
 - [ ] Improve unittest to ensure staled data will be removed if fresh data come

 ###  Version 0.2.x